 The postgraduate research student-Graduate School (PGR-GS) liaison group exists to facilitate communication between students and the Graduate School on institution-wide issues affecting research students.
 We encourage you to let your representative know if you have some feedback on an issue that is affecting all or some students (specific problems are best directed to your supervisor or Faculty postgraduate tutor).

-You can also email Graduate-School-Communications@open.ac.uk with any direct feedback.
+You can also contact us by email with any direct feedback.

 2.2 Prevent principles